About Katie Rose

 She has facilitated Sound Therapy sessions for organisations including RNID, RNIB, Aman Spa at the Connaught Hotel, British Wheel of Yoga and The Holistic Healing College.

 With 17 years experience working with individuals, Katie brings a wealth of experience and a creative toolkit to her coaching practice.
 As her grandmother was deaf, she grew up with an sensitivity to the needs of those with different abilities.
 She began working with children with learning disabilities in her teens and ran a holistic therapy practice for seven years with adults in residential care.
 She has supported creatives including film and theatre directors, teachers, therapists and shy singers to find their creative voice, pitch with confidence and manage creative projects.

-Committed to broadcasting positive news about the arts, Katie has written articles about artists including The Spooky Men's Chorale and Helen Chadwick for fROOTS Magazine and is a regular contributor to The Croydon Citizen and co-presented Inside Story radio show on Croydon Radio.
-When she has a quiet moment she enjoys reading and writing poetry and has performed at spoken word events including the world premiere of Prophetic Children by Fathieh Saudi at St Ethelburga's Centre for Peace & Reconciliation 2013.
+Committed to broadcasting positive news about the arts, Katie has written articles for fROOTS Magazine, was a regular contributor to The Croydon Citizen and co-presented Inside Story radio show on Croydon Radio.
+When she has a quiet moment she enjoys reading and writing poetry and has hosted and performed at spoken word events including the world premiere of Prophetic Children by Fathieh Saudi at St Ethelburga's Centre for Peace & Reconciliation 2013.
 One of her poems is published in the collection Poetic Ramblings Through Croydonia

-Katie trained in English Literature and Theatre Studies at Leeds University.
-She trained in various holistic therapies and Community Music Leadership.
+Katie trained in English Literature and Theatre Studies at Leeds University and holds a PTLLS City & Guilds Level 3 in Community Music Leadership.
 She is a fully insured member of the Natural Voice Network.